Breastfeeding is a unique motherhood experience. 10 Hong Kong mothers share their heartwarming tales.

 When I became a mother, I possessed the naivety and optimism of a new mum and believed the pain, the blood and the mastitis were a rite of passage and part of every breastfeeding tale.
 I was determined to give the best to my child during her first few months.
 But, I only breastfed for two months because I wanted to appear “professional” when I returned to work.
 I was in my dream job when I got pregnant in a male-dominated industry.
 That was incompatible (in my opinion, which I now consider wrong and immature) for an employee who also wanted to be a mother.
 I didn’t want to pump at lunchtime or leave a client dinner early to breastfeed.
 So even though I was getting the hang of breastfeeding and experiencing the positive emotional associations as a by-product, I forced myself to wean.

 Tips for other mums: Read up on breastfeeding while you’re pregnant.
 It’s something I was advised to do by a friend and I didn’t.
 I wish I had known about Perceived Insufficient Milk.
 And more in general about how individual babies breastfeed.
-Now that Arya has been having solids for two years, I see that she eats small meals and snacks a lot.
+Now that Arya has been having solids, I see that she eats small meals and snacks a lot.
 That’s precisely how she breastfed too, so I needn’t have worried that I wasn’t producing enough for her.

 If I am honest, I wasn’t someone who totally fell in love with breastfeeding.
 With my first, I really struggled with pumping and keeping up supply at times.
-I was one of those mums who was counting every ounce I had in the fridge to make sure I had enough for when I was away from my baby (I had to keep reminding myself it’s not about feeding the freezer, it’s about feeding the baby!).
+I was one of those mums who was counting every ounce I had in the fridge to make sure I had enough for when I was away from my baby.

 Even though I didn’t go gaga over the breastfeeding experience, I specifically remember when my second baby was born and he breastfed for the very first time.
 It brought back so many amazing emotions.
-Two weeks later I ended up with mastitis and I really clung to that wonderful feeling I had to get me through it and to continue breastfeeding until the six month period.
+Two weeks later I ended up with mastitis and I really clung to that wonderful feeling I had to get me through it and continue breastfeeding (mixed in with formula feeds) until the six-month period.

 Tips for other mums: If you are going to pump at all, invest in a hands-free pump bra.
 I had this Simple Wishes one and I was unsure of it when I got it at my baby shower but it ended up being hands down the best gift I received.